Reckless Driving Car Accident Lawyers in Augusta

 If a reckless, negligent driver was responsible for your accident, they should be held accountable for the injuries they caused, the medical bills you’re facing, and the losses you’ve suffered.
 Georgia is a fault state, which means any driver who causes an accident is liable for all the injured party’s losses.

 Reckless driving is a misdemeanor crime, and state law defines it as a reckless disregard for people and property.
 It comes in various forms and can be any action that puts other drivers in a dangerous situation, such as speeding, tailgating, running a red light, or driving while impaired, fatigued, or distracted.

-If you’ve sustained injuries in a reckless driving accident, the award-winning Augusta car accident attorneys at Chris Hudson Law Group can help you secure the maximum compensation you need.
+If you’ve sustained injuries in a reckless driving accident, the award-winning reckless driving car accident attorneys at Chris Hudson Law Group in Augusta, GA can help you secure the maximum compensation you need.
 Call us today at (706) 690-4613 to set up a free consultation.
 We’ll review all your legal options and answer all your questions.
 We’re ready to help.

 What You Should Do After a Reckless Driving Accident

 It’s frightening crossing paths with a reckless driver.
 It’s difficult to predict their next move and to try to remove yourself from harm’s way.
 Reckless driving accidents are unfortunately common, and may be caused by any of the following: